jgayfer/pydest/README.md

 ## Usage

 In the [official documentation](https://bungie-net.github.io/multi/index.html), the endpoints have two types of parameters: **Path Parameters** and **Querystring Parameters**.
 Path parameters should be used as arguments in the same order as they are presented in the official docs.
 While querystring parameters must be the last argument, given as a Python list object.
+The name of the actual function to call will be the exact same as in the official docs, but underscore naming is used instead of camel case (Ex.
+GetItem --> get_item).

 For example, say you want to call [Destiny.GetProfile](https://bungie-net.github.io/multi/operation_get_Destiny2-GetProfile.html#operation_get_Destiny2-GetProfile).
 The path parameters are **destinyMembershipId** of type int, and **membershipType** of type [BungieMembershipType](https://bungie-net.github.io/multi/schema_BungieMembershipType.html#schema_BungieMembershipType).
 The querystring parameter, **components**, is an array of type [Destiny.DestinyComponentType](https://bungie-net.github.io/multi/schema_Destiny-DestinyComponentType.html#schema_Destiny-DestinyComponentType).